microsoft/WSL-DistroLauncher/README.md

 ## Background

 WLinux is a Linux distribution optimized for use on Windows Subsystem for Linux.
 While other distros are available for WSL, this is the first distro specifically customized for use on WSL.
 A number of WSL-specific enhancements are enabled by default and additional features are planned.
 WLinux is open-source and based on the stable Debian GNU/Linux distro.
 Development occurs on GitHub.
 Pull requests, forks, and new issue reports are welcome.
-A paid version is planned for the Microsoft Store to fund future development, including bug/feature bounties.
+For more background, see [here](https://whitewaterfoundry.com/).

 ## Support